 2013: At Town meeting the Town votes to sell the 1937 Dodge Fire Truck to the Firefighters Association for ONE dollar.
 Semi-automatic defibrillator units are purchased for E2 and R1.
 The Firefighters purchase a small trailer to be pulled by the “Qaud” for the floating pump.
 We purchase a back-up camera for E7.
 We purchase a used 16 ft tandem axle cargo trailer to haul the “Quad”, its trailer and the low angle rescue gear.
 We donate a CPAP machine to Highland Ambulance.

 2014: At Town meeting the Firefighters Association receives a grant from the Community Preservation Funds to start restoration of the 1937 Dodge Pumper.
 1812 Auto Body of Florence, Ma. offers to do the work at cost.
 The Department mourns the passing of Retired Chief Francis Dresser.
 The Firefighters and Police Associations provide the food for the memorial service.
+Monica Neveu was promoted to the rank of Captain.
+Jon Schwaiger was promoted to the rank of Lieutenant.

 2015: At Town meeting the Town votes $10,200.00 to replace outdated SCBA cylinders.
 The Firefighters Association donates an intravenous solutions warmer to Highland EMS.